zfcampus/apigility-documentation/api-doc/swagger.md

 Now you can go to the Swagger documentation from the welcome screen, clicking on the *Swagger API documentation* button, or going directly to the */apigility/swagger* URL.
-To show the Swagger UI render you have to select the API service version and you will see a web page like the one reported below, using (Swagger UI)[https://github.com/wordnik/swagger-ui].
+To show the Swagger UI render you have to select the API service version and you will see a web page like the one reported below, using [Swagger UI](https://github.com/wordnik/swagger-ui).

 ![Swagger UI](/asset/apigility-documentation/img/api-doc-swagger-ui.png)